 Weight-Loss And Moving More

 Whether you want to lose weight or improve your overall health.
-Medical studies state that it is not standing or sitting more or less that’ll help, it’s moving more.
+Medical studies state that if it’s not standing or sitting more or less, that’ll help, it’s moving more.
 In fact, the simple act of getting up and down burns more calories than sitting or standing.
 That’s why you must try to alternate between the two positions as often as you can.
 It’s best to do this every 30 minutes.

 Focus More On Posture